Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <p align="center">
 <img src="https://i.imgur.com/n4MbmL8.png" height="80%" width="80%" alt="asw-b2"/>
 </p><br/>
-<p align="left">These interface configurations create virtual interfaces that allow the management VLAN to communicate with these access layer, layer 2 switches.
-The `default-gateway` command is added to the configuration because layer 2 switches do not have routing tables, they do not know where to send ip traffic.
-The `default-gateway` command tells the switch where to forward IP traffic.
-Switches in Office A and Office B have different default gateway addresses because each office has a netmask of /28 meaning there are 16 total addresses.
-For office A, 10.0.0.0 is the network address and 10.0.0.15 is the broadcast address making 10.0.0.1 the first usable address.
-For Office B, 10.0.0.16 is the network address and 10.0.0.31 is the broadcast address making 10.0.0.17 the first usable address.
+<p align="left">These interface configurations create virtual interfaces that allow the management VLAN to communicate with the access layer, Layer 2 switches.
+The `default-gateway` command is added to the configuration because Layer 2 switches do not have routing tables and thus do not know where to send IP traffic.
+The `default-gateway` command specifies where the switch should forward IP traffic.
+Switches in Office A and Office B have different default gateway addresses because each office has a /28 subnet, which provides 16 total addresses.
+For Office A, 10.0.0.0 is the network address, and 10.0.0.15 is the broadcast address, making 10.0.0.1 the first usable address.
+For Office B, 10.0.0.16 is the network address, and 10.0.0.31 is the broadcast address, making 10.0.0.17 the first usable address.</p>
 <br/>
 <br/>
 <h4>Step 12: Configure HSRPv2 group 1 for Office A’s Management subnet (VLAN 99).
 Make DSW-A1 the Active router by increasing its priority to 5 above the default, and enable preemption on DSW-A1.</h4>